AlexsLemonade/scpca-docs/docs/download_files.md

 ## Project downloads

-To download the gene expression data for all samples in a single project, use the `Download Now` button next to the project title.
+Use the `Download Now` button next to the project title to instantly download gene expression data for all samples in a single project.
-This will allow you to download the chosen project instantly, without having to wait for a download link to be available.
 To download more than one project or combine samples across projects, see the section on [downloading custom datasets](#custom-datasets).

 For project downloads, data for all samples will be provided as either [`SingleCellExperiment` objects (`.rds` files)](http://bioconductor.org/books/3.13/OSCA.intro/the-singlecellexperiment-class.html) or [`AnnData` objects (`.h5ad` files)](https://anndata.readthedocs.io/en/latest/index.html).